webdestroya/lita-github-commits/README.md

 You will need to add a GitHub Webhook url that points to: `http://address.of.lita/github-commits`

 ```
-github commit <SHA1>       - Search for a commit based on the first 7 chars and return the details
+... commit/<SHA1>...       - Search for a commit based and return the details

 ```

+Note that it only looks through the commits that it has heard about and remembers.
+This is so that the bot needs no more access than a webhook.

 ## License